 Properly designed equity incentives are an important component of senior executive remuneration.
-The existing equity-based long term incentive (LTI) arrangements for Dr Goldschmidt and Mr Wilks provide performance incentives through to the 2016 financial year (having been approved by shareholders at the 2011 Annual General Meeting).
-The Remuneration and Nomination Committee has recently conducted a comprehensive review of the remuneration arrangements for Dr Goldschmidt and Mr Wilks such that arrangements for periods beyond 2016 could be considered.
-Following the review, it is proposed (conditional on approval by shareholders) that Dr Goldschmidt and Mr Wilks receive annual grants of equity-based remuneration, subject to performance conditions with measurement periods of three years.
+The existing equity-based long term incentive (LTI) arrangements for Dr Goldschmidt and Mr Wilks provide performance incentives through to the 2019 financial year (having been approved by shareholders at the 2015 and 2016 Annual General Meetings).
+In 2014, the Remuneration and Nomination Committee conducted a comprehensive review of the remuneration arrangements for Dr Goldschmidt and Mr Wilks.
+Following the review, it was proposed (conditional on approval by shareholders) that Dr Goldschmidt and Mr Wilks receive annual grants of equity-based remuneration, subject to performance conditions with measurement periods of three years.

 Annual grants have a number of benefits versus the less frequent, larger grants used in the past, including allowing the Company to determine the appropriate performance hurdles each year for the grant being made, adjust the mix between type of instruments for changes in circumstances (e.g. tax law), and / or select different measures to take into account changes in the Company's strategy or context.
 It also provides the opportunity for shareholders to vote on the proposed grants each year, taking into account recent Company performance.